 Metro Health – Teen Parenting Program

 The Metro Health – Teen Parent Program is our clinical program dedicated to providing counseling and mental health support to pregnant and/or parenting teenagers across four San Antonio area school districts.
 This program was developed in 2017 in collaboration with the City of San Antonio Metropolitan Health District agency.
-Our Clinical Caseworkers dedicated to this program can provide counseling services to schools that may not have a CIS-SA Site Coordinator assigned to their campus.
+Our Licensed Counselors dedicated to this program can provide counseling services to schools that may not have a CIS-SA Site Coordinator assigned to their campus.
 The purpose of the Metro Health Clinical program is to reduce the repeat pregnancy rate in the teenage youth of San Antonio.

 Schools: All schools in NISD, EISD, SAISD, South San ISD, and Southwest ISD